sfranck72/Atalanta/README.md

 I inserted some goodies in the disk :
 - Launch BLOAD in DOS mode (for a pixelart picture).
-- Launch PALETTE in DOS mode to modify a palette file in PL5 format to a format Fusion format palette (DEV tool).
+- Launch PALETTE in DOS mode to modify a palette file in PL5 format to a Fusion format palette (DEV tool).

 Code :
 Open the "main.c" file to see my nasty Fusion code (my first program in C).